pkarsy/NonVolatile/README.md

 # nonVolatile
-Arduino persistent numeric variables.
+Arduino persistent variables.
 They can be used like global variables, but underneath all changes are saved to EEPROM

 In global section: